amatAf/amatAf.github.io/_posts/2025-04-22-ranking-shows.md

 <br>
 ### Obsessed with for a while (>9/10)
 <br>
-Although they aren’t on the level of life changing, they definitely are very close and definitely captivated me for some time.
+Although they definitely aren’t on the level of life changing, they definitely did captivate me for some time.

 - Your Name
 - Weathering With You